Ibrahimumutdoruk/Webots_Autonomous_UAVswarm_with_ImageProcessing/README.md

 * **Positioning:** Ground truth positioning is gathered via Webots `GPS`, `InertialUnit`, and `Gyro` nodes.

 ## Requirements
 This project requires Python libraries such as OpenCV and NumPy for real-time image processing, QR decoding, and HSV color detection.
-These libraries enable the autonomous UAV swarm to perform PID-stabilized Pitch/Roll maneuvers and execute dynamic geometric formations like Arrowhead, Line, and V-Shape successfully.d.
+These libraries enable the autonomous UAV swarm to perform PID-stabilized Pitch/Roll maneuvers and execute dynamic geometric formations like Arrowhead, Line, and V-Shape successfully.
+In addition, You need to choose this python file  "swarm_ctrl_qr.py" as a controller in Webots